 Definition: Let N be a net.
 If no reachable marking of N can contain more than k tokens in any place (where $k \ge 0$ is some constant), then N is said to be k-safe.

-Example: The following net is 1-safe (as is the Dining Philosophers example).
+Example: The following net is 1-safe.

 Other example: the nets resulting from translating synchronous rendez-vous k-safeness and Termination